StackNest Documentation

 What you get from a mod generation:

-Mods are not server-compiled
+Mods are compiled server-side

 Fabric, Forge & NeoForge